-Band 1 22-25 Very good work - do not reserve this band for the very best work you see but ensure you put scripts into this band which fulfil the requirements described below.
+Band 1 22 - 25 Very good work - do not reserve this band for the very best work you see but ensure you put scripts into this band which fulfil the requirements described below.
 There will always be some candidates who are at a standard over the top of the mark scheme.

-- K Secure, detailed knowledge of the texts relevantly addressed to the question.
-There may be evidence of sensitive awareness of the contexts in which the literary works studied were written and understood. - U Understanding of theme, characterisation, linguistic features and other textual issues, some awareness of literary conventions and contexts, techniques and genre characteristics, and the ability to address this knowledge and understanding with sustained relevance to the issues raised by the questions. - P Personal response to texts will be perceptive, often freshly personal, and may show originality in approach to and treatment of questions. - C Candidates will express complex literary ideas and arguments with clarity and fluency.
+- K Evidence of a very good ability to select relevant knowledge to address the question with effective use of references and quotation.
+There may be evidence of sensitive awareness of the contexts in which the literary works studied were written and understood. - U Evidence of very good understanding of ways in which writers' choices of structure, form and language shape meanings with sustained analysis and sensitive appreciation of literary methods and effects and contexts, possibly including literary genres and conventions. - P Personal response to texts will be perceptive, often freshly personal, fully supported with quotation, and may show originality in approach to and treatment of questions. - C Candidates will express complex literary ideas and arguments with clarity and fluency.
 Answers will have a coherent structure, with logical progression and effectively linked paragraphs.
-Expression will be accomplished, with few errors. - O Considers varying views, arguing a persuasive case, relevant to the question, with support from the text.
+Expression will be accomplished and appropriate.

 In answers to passage-based questions, work will sustain an appropriate balance between critical appreciation of given extracts, based on detailed critical analysis, and consideration of the broader textual issues raised by the questions, and relate part of a text to its whole and vice versa in a seamless argument.
+There will be a very good appreciation of the effects of the literary features of the text, with detailed analysis supported by relevant examples from the passage and the wider text, where appropriate.
+There will be a very good knowledge of the appropriate context of the extract or work.